brick/geo/README.md

 Requirements and installation
 -----------------------------

-This library requires PHP 8.
+This library requires PHP 8.1.
+For PHP 8.0, you can use version `0.9`.
 For PHP 7.4, you can use version `0.7`.

 Install the library with [Composer](https://getcomposer.org/):